moby/moby/docs/reference/commandline/dockerd.md

 ##### `dm.thinp_autoextend_percent`

-Sets the value percentage value to increase the thin pool by when when `lvm` attempts to autoextend the available space [100 = disabled]
+Sets the value percentage value to increase the thin pool by when `lvm` attempts to autoextend the available space [100 = disabled]

 ###### Example: